Copyright Law & BitTorrent Defense

 In sum, there is no magic bullet.
 You do have options but they are either costly or risky.
 The best choice for you depends on your personal tolerance for risk, your tolerance for being named in a lawsuit, and your financial situation.
 There is not one correct path for every John or Jane Doe.
-We advocate aggressively for all of our clients to obtain the best possible results, regardless of which litigation path you choose.
+We advocate aggressively for all of our clients to obtain the best possible results, regardless of which path you choose.
 We suggest that you also do research on your options at websites like DieTrollDie and Fight Copyright Trolls

 Feel free to contact Billy by email at firstname.lastname@example.org or by phone at 847-207-9064 for a free consultation to discuss your copyright or BitTorrent matter.